 In 2011, the Century City Bar Association named Jimmy its Intellectual Property Lawyer of the Year.
 In 2010, he was named by the Daily Journal as one of the Top 20 lawyers under 40 in California.

 Jimmy has also been recognized among the best diverse lawyers in America.
 Both the National LGBT Bar Association and the National Asian Pacific American Bar Association have named him to its lists of Best Lawyers under 40.

-An advocate for racial diversity initiatives, Jimmy is a former co-chair of the California Minority Counsel Program, California’s leading legal diversity organization.
-He continues to serve on CMCP’s Board of Directors.
+Also a champion for racial diversity initiatives, Jimmy is a former co-chair and current board member of the California Minority Counsel Program, California’s leading legal diversity organization.
+In 2015, he was inducted into CMCP’s Diversity Leaders Hall of Fame and named one of the “Top 100 Under 50 Diverse Executive Leaders” by Diversity MBA Magazine.
 Jimmy also participates in other diversity organizations such as the Minority Corporate Counsel Association, the National Asian Pacific American Bar Association, and the National Conference of Vietnamese American Attorneys.

 Jimmy is also a member of the Coalition of Asian Pacifics in Entertainment (CAPE), and strongly believes in the need for greater representation of minorities in the media.